-- Agent gathers information, measurements, and pictures of your home
+- The agent gathers information, measurements, and pictures of your home

 - MLS publishes information feed (IDX feed) that websites use to promote properties

-- Most agents use third application to further syndicate listings across the internet
+- Most agents use a third application to further syndicate listings across the internet

 So that's the process, have you started to think of ways that data errors might cost you money?